The Crafting of Traditional Vegetable Tanned Huarache Footwear LeatherPosted: July 29, 2013

 2. The leather maintains some of its natural qualities to stretch and adapt to your foot shape.

-A few months ago in a post titled “Taller De Curtiduria González – Vegetable Tanning the Best Huarache Leathers” I introduced Jesús and Antonio González the father and son tanners in Colima, Mexico who still practice this traditional and centuries old tanning method.
+A few months ago in a post titled “Taller De Curtiduria González – Vegetable Tanning the Best Huarache Leathers” I introduced Jesús and Antonio González the father and son tanners in Colima, Mexico who still practice this traditional and centuries old tanning method and unlike many modern tanneries still tan by hand.

 The González tannery offers a variety of hides from goat to pig and they also tan single hides for individual customers.
 But their mostly tanned leather is bovine which is the leather used to make Huaraches.